Page Cache Warmer settings

 cacheable="false"for all blocks in home, category, and product pages, making them cacheable as a result.

-- Configure - allows you to select page types which will be made cacheable, e.g. home page (Cms · Index · Index), category (Catalog · Category · View) and product pages (Catalog · Product · View)
+- Configure - allows you to select page types which can be made cacheable, e.g. home page (Cms · Index · Index), category (Catalog · Category · View) and product pages (Catalog · Product · View)

 - Use the same cache for new visitor - Allows you to avoid the creation of several copies of cached pages for Magento installations with multiple store views.
 Disable it if your pages are cached incorrectly for different languages/currencies/store views.

 - HTTP authentication - Allows you to crawl store pages when basic access authentication is enabled.

 - Username - set your username.

 - Password - set the password for the existing username.

 - Show cache status - show block in the store frontend with page cache status.

 - Show cache status only for - сomma separated IP addresses, for which infobox should be visible.

-- Log warmer requests - log all warmer request to
+- Log warmer requests - log all warmer requests to

 - Log tags for cache flushing - logs all cache flushes to

 - Log backtrace for cache flushing - logs backtrace for cache flushes to the

 /var/log/cache-warmer-flush.log.
 For more info on this and the previous setting, read more in this FAQ section.